magnumjs/mag.js/examples/README.md

 ## View object
 The todos object is plain javascript that contains our component.

-The component has the instructions of which html element matchers within out module element we want to transpile and to what.
+The component has the instructions for which html element matchers within out module element we want to transpile and to what.

+Element Matchers can be tag name, class name, ID value, name attribute value or data-bind attribute value.

 ```javascript
 var todos = {}